 Back to finding old boyfriends.
 Old boyfriends and the guy you thought was a major hottie and your friends thought was a hottie and who took you completely by surprise when he kissed you because HE WAS A HOTTIE.

-I stayed in Houston for a few years after I finished college.
-Houston, back then, was not a bad place to be as long as you didn't have to drive far and as long as you had air conditioning during the day.
+I stayed in Big Southern City for a few years after I finished college.
+Big Southern City, back then, was not a bad place to be as long as you didn't have to drive far and as long as you had air conditioning during the day.